John C. H. Lee

 John Clifford Hodges Lee (1 August 1887 – 30 August 1958) was a career US Army engineer, who rose to the rank of lieutenant general and commanded the Communications Zone (ComZ) in the European Theater of Operations during World War II.

 A graduate of the United States Military Academy at West Point, New York, with the class of 1909, Lee assisted with various domestic engineering navigation projects as well as in the Panama Canal Zone, Guam and the Philippines.
 During World War I, he served on the Western Front on the staff of the 82d and 89th Divisions and earned promotions to major, lieutenant colonel and colonel as well as the Silver Star Medal, the Army Distinguished Service Medal and the Croix de Guerre from the French government.

 After World War I, Lee served again in the Philippines, then became District Engineer of the Vicksburg District, responsible for flood control and navigation for a section of the Mississippi River and its tributaries.
 During the Great Mississippi Flood of 1927, he directed relief work, attempted to shore up the levees, and coordinated the evacuations of towns and districts.
-He then directed various engineer districts around Washington, DC, and Philadelphia, Pennsylvania during the Great Depression.
+He then directed various engineer districts around Washington, D.C., and Philadelphia, Pennsylvania during the Great Depression.

 As World War II began, Lee received a promotion to brigadier general and command of the Pacific coast embarkation zones, then of the 2d Infantry Division.
 Promoted to command the Services of Supply in the European Theater of Operations after the attack on Pearl Harbor, he helped support Operation Torch, the Allied invasion of Northwest Africa, and Operation Overlord, the Allied invasion of Normandy.
 The Services of Supply were merged with the European Theater of Operations, United States Army to form ComZ, which supported the advance across France and the Allied Invasion of Germany.
 Lee received many awards for his service from various Allied countries.
 A man of strong religious convictions, he urged that African-Americans be integrated into what was then a segregated Army.

 Early life

-John Clifford Hodges Lee was born in Junction City, Kansas, 1 August 1887, the son of Charles Fenelon Lee and his wife John Clifford née Hodges.
+John Clifford Hodges Lee was born in Junction City, Kansas on August 1, 1887, the son of Charles Fenelon Lee and John Clifford née Hodges.
 He had two siblings: an older sister, Katherine, and a younger sister, Josephine.
-Graduating second from Junction City High School in 1905, Lee received an appointment to the United States Military Academy at West Point, New York, without having to take the entrance examinations.
+Known as Clifford Lee during his teenage years, he graduated from Junction City High School in 1905, ranked second in his class.
+His high school success enabled him to compete in 1904 for a 1905 appointment to the United States Military Academy from Representative Charles Frederick Scott without having to take the qualifying exam.
+He was selected as the first alternate, and planned to attend the Colorado School of Mines, but received the West Point appointment after the first choice resigned.